-The UVW, unloading vehicle weight, given in the chart above is the weight of the motorhome with the options as ordered, and installed at the factory.
-To determine the total actual weight of your vehicle with personal cargo, water and LP, it must be weighed on scales.
-The weight on each axle should be checked with the vehicle loaded also.
+The unloaded vehicle weight (UVW), listed on the chart in your coach is the weight of the motorhome with the options as ordered and installed at the factory.
+It includes all weight at the axles with full generator fluids, including fuel, engine oil, and coolants.
+To determine the actual weight of your vehicle with personal cargo, water and LP, it must be weighed on scales.
 The most common scales are those used by states to weigh trucks used along the highway.
 In rural areas grain elevators are a good source and another would be a gravel pit.
-If you have trouble locating scales, a call to your State Highway Patrol will usually find them very cooperative in assisting you.